Is PG&E Corp (PCG) Set to Underperform? Analyzing the Factors Li

 - Momentum rank: 10/10

-Based on the above method, GuruFocus assigned PG&E Corp a GF Score of 68 out of 100, which signals poor future outperformance potential.
+Based on the above method, GuruFocus assigned PG&E Corp the GF Score of 68 out of 100, which signals poor future outperformance potential.

-PG&E Corp, with a market cap of $51.22 billion and sales of $24.78 billion, operates primarily through its main subsidiary, Pacific Gas and Electric.
-This regulated utility serves 5.3 million electricity customers and 4.6 million gas customers across Central and Northern California.
-Notably, PG&E operated under bankruptcy court supervision from January 2019 to June 2020, following a previous reorganization in 2004 where it sold its unregulated assets.
+PG&E Corp, with a market cap of $52.03 billion and sales of $24.78 billion, operates primarily through its main subsidiary, Pacific Gas and Electric.
+This regulated utility serves millions in Central and Northern California.
+Notably, PG&E navigated bankruptcy court supervision from January 2019 to June 2020, following an earlier post-bankruptcy reorganization in 2004 where it sold its unregulated assets.

 Financial Strength Breakdown